zanedr/front-end-submissions-public/1703/mod-1/number-guesser/tyler-garner.md

 ## Evaluator: Louisa
 ## Optional Notes:
 Tyler had a rough week, and didn't have any CSS completed for for the eval.
 Struggled to explain and talk through the JS.
-Was given an extention through the weekend to complete the project and will revisit/eval on Monday.
+Was given an extension through the weekend to complete the project and will revisit/eval on Monday.

+Notes on extension: layout was well executed with a few of the details of the comp that were missed. `reset` button clears inputs and guesses but doesn't reset the random number.
+Code itself is good erring on the side of being a bit sloppy, with inconsistencies in indentation, naming conventions, and organization.
+Overall, a good effort!

 ### Functional Expectations